mkdocstrings/griffe/docs/guide/users/loading.md

 griffe._internal.exceptions.AliasResolutionError: Could not resolve alias package2.X pointing at package1.X (in package2/__init__.py:1)
 ```

 As you can see in the interpreter session above, Griffe did not resolve the `X` alias.
-When we tried to access its target object anyway, it failed with a `KeyError`, which was raised again as an [`AliasResolutionError`][griffe.AliasResolutionError].
+When we tried to access its target object anyway, it failed with a `KeyError`, which was raised again as an [`AliasResolutionError`][griffelib.AliasResolutionError].

 Lets try again, but this time by loading both packages.